Casino operator Galaxy's net more than doubles in 2012 to hit record

 Among casino operators, Galaxy is armed with the biggest parcel of land on Cotai.
 The company’s Galaxy Macau flagship accounts for just 25 percent of its total allocated space on the strip.

-The stock was up 0.45 percent prior to the results on Tuesday, against a 0.3 percent fall in the benchmark Hang Seng Index .HSI.

-Reporting by Lee Chyen Yee and Farah Master; Editing by Chris Gallagher
+The stock was up 0.45 percent prior to the results on Tuesday, against a 0.3 percent fall in the benchmark Hang Seng Index.
+(Reporting by Lee Chyen Yee and Farah Master; Editing by Chris Gallagher)